av1kav/acura/README.md

 ## Components

 ### Database: Postgres

+#### RDBMS service
-Configured in `docker-compose.yml` under the service name `postgres`.
+Configured in `docker-compose.yml` under the service name `postgres-datastore`.
 To reset the database to its initial (mock data) state, use:

 ``docker exec -i postgres-datastore psql -U acura_user -d acura_db -f /docker-entrypoint-initdb.d/setup.sql``

-You should see output like
+You should see output like:

 ```
     BEGIN